 The area was totally cleared in 2014 in preparation for the new development, there was an extensive 1940’s processing mill which sadly was lost.
 The mine was initially worked in 1867 on a small scale.
 The first real operational period was during the First World War when Tungsten was in short supply.
 The mine was worked as an open cast between 1918 and 1919 producing approximately 16,000 tonnes of ore.

+During the Second World War operations were resumed once again.
+A new processing plant was erected in 1943 the remains of which were quite extensive but were subsequently demolished to make way for the new mine, the site finally closed in 1944.
 There has been an interest in the Tungsten and Tin deposits for many years; in the 1980’s there was an extensive drilling program, this and other investigations indicated a deposit of over 45 million tonnes.
 The low values of the deposits and the low price of Tungsten at the time caused the project to be abandoned.

 After much investigation Wolf Minerals acquired the Hemerdon Mine site in 2014.
 Since then a new access road was built, a modern processing plant has been constructed and the mine is in full operation.
 With indicated ore reserves in the region of 200 million tonnes of .02% Tin and .018% Wolfram it could be one of the top four largest producers in the world.